 Scotland

-I started the two years adventure of studying my joint Masters in Edinburgh, before spending the remainder of my semesters in Norway and Hungary.
+I started the two years adventure of studying my joint Masters in Edinburgh, and then continued next semesters in Norway and Hungary.
 In Edinburgh, I met many nice people who helped me find my feet in a new country, a country so different from my own.

 Edinburgh